Q: Is there a law that requires employers to provide severance pay?A:

 Yes.
 If the plan requires you to release your rights (i.e., promise not to sue) to receive payment of any severance benefits, you must agree not to sue your employer in order to receive them.Q: The severance agreement gives me no less than 21 and no more than 45 days to consider the offer.
 What does this mean?
 Can I accept it before 21 days have passed?A:

 The waiting period is for your benefit.
 Generally speaking, if you want to accept the offer before the end of the waiting period, you can do so.
 Most severance agreements require a promise by you not to sue the employer as a condition of getting the severance payment.
 Take, for instance, age discrimination.
 In order for your promise not to sue for age discrimination to be enforceable, employers must give you time to consider any offer.
 This is designed to prevent "gun to the head" decisions by employees.
-As a legal matter, the employer cannot rescind the offer during the waiting period, but must give you time to consider it.
-But note that not all types of legal claims have a mandatory waiting period like this.Q: What happens to the waiting period if I ask my employer for a better package?A:
+So, if an employer tries to force you to sign an agreement on the spot, it may not be valid even if you sign it.
+But note that not all types of legal claims have a mandatory waiting period like this, and even for those that do, an employer likely has the right to withdraw the offer at any time before it is accepted.
+This generally only happens if circumstances change (for example, if the employer discovers you have committed previously unknown misconduct, or disparaged the company to the media after being told of the severance)--but no severance agreement is completely final until it has been agreed upon by both the employer and the employee.Q: What happens to the waiting period if I ask my employer for a better package?A:

 Technically, once you ask for a better package, you have "rejected" the employer's offer by making a "counteroffer," which the employer can accept or reject.
 By making a counteroffer, you run the risk of losing the guaranteed offer.
 In practice, most employers will not rescind their offer if you make a counteroffer, but will leave their original offer on the table if they do not want to negotiate.
 You must be prepared, however, to lose the employer's offer if you make a counteroffer.Q: How can I tell if I should accept severance pay in exchange for a release of rights?A: